Join the CSUA

-Visit our office at 311 Soda and sign up for an account!
-All you have to do is walk in, find an officer, and provide some information, such as your name and Berkeley email address.
+In order to become a general member, please fill out this form with some information such as your name and Berkeley email address.
 You'll have an account on our computers, server space, and more in no time!
-Once you make an account with the CSUA, you'll be able to periodically receive emails about events and job opportunities, use our office computers, and even host your own website on the CSUA server.
-If you have any questions about the benefits of CSUA membership, please contact our Outreach Chair at firstname.lastname@example.org.
-If you have problems with your CSUA account, please direct your questions to our Tech VP at email@example.com.
+Once you make an account with the CSUA, you'll be able to periodically receive emails about events and job opportunities, use our office computers and servers, and even host your own website on the CSUA server.
+If you have any questions about the benefits of CSUA membership, please contact our Outreach Chair at email@example.com.
+If you have problems with your CSUA account, please direct your questions to our Tech VP at firstname.lastname@example.org.

 Become An Officer

 Interested in becoming more involved?
 Officers are active members of the CSUA who have shown that they want to contribute to the organization and to the computer science community.
 Officers are entrusted with appropriate privileges, such as office access, and have opportunities to participate in essential club duties.
 From networking with industry to learning how to maintain the servers to planning social events, officers are the core of the CSUA's membership.
-Come ask us in 311 Soda to learn more, or email the politburo at firstname.lastname@example.org.
+If you would like to become an officer, please fill out this form .
+Feel free to email email@example.com with any questions!

 Why You Should Join